DILCISBoard/E-ARK-AIP/index.md

 For example, a version number could be added as a suffix to the AIP file name ID as
 follows:

-    "urn+uuid+123e4567-e89b-12d3-a456-426655440000_v00001.tar"
+    "urn+uuid+123e4567-e89b-12d3-a456-426655440000_v1.tar"

-<a name="aip-container-suffix"></a>**AIP-CONTAINER-FIRST-VERSION**: The first version
+<a name="aip-container-suffix"></a>**AIP24**: The first version
 of a submission could 0.
 Any changes applied (e.g. due to preservation measures) could be stored in subsequent versions.

 #### Bag label

-<a name="aip-container-part"></a>**AIP-CONTAINER-BAG-SUFFIX**: If an AIP is divided into
+<a name="aip-container-part"></a>**AIP25**: If an AIP is divided into
 different phyiscal container files container, a suffix COULD be added to the name which denotes the corresponding part.

 For example, the first part of an AIP could be added as a suffix to the AIP file name ID as follows:

-    "urn+uuid+123e4567-e89b-12d3-a456-426655440000_v00001_b00001.tar"
+    "urn+uuid+123e4567-e89b-12d3-a456-426655440000_v1_b1.tar"

 where the character `b` stands for the first bag which contains the part of the AIP (more on the use of bags and the bagit packaging format will be described in the next section).

-#### Delta label
+#### Differential label

-<a name="aip-container-part"></a>**AIP-CONTAINER-DELTA-SUFFIX**: A "delta" package contains
+<a name="aip-container-part"></a>**AIP26**: A "differential" package contains
 files and folders which complement or override parts of a complete physical container file.
-This container file represents an intermediate state of the information packages which should be consolidated, i.e. the delta package should be merged with the physical container file which contains the last complete state of the physical container.
+This container file represents an intermediate state of the information packages which should be consolidated, i.e. the differential package should be merged with the physical container file which contains the last complete state of the physical container.

-Note that this is valid for adding or updating content, but it is not possible to define a delta package which removes content from the physical container file it refers to.
+Note that this is valid for adding or updating content, but it is not possible to define a differential package which removes content from the physical container file it refers to.

-For example, the delta part of a physical container file could be added as a suffix to the AIP physical container file name as follows:
+For example, the differential part of a physical container file could be added as a suffix to the AIP physical container file name as follows:

-    "urn+uuid+123e4567-e89b-12d3-a456-426655440000_v00001_b00001_d00001.tar"
+    "urn+uuid+123e4567-e89b-12d3-a456-426655440000_v1_b1_d1.tar"

-where the character `d` stands for the first delta package which relates to the first bag of version 1 of the AIP.
+where the character `d` stands for the first differential physical container file which relates to the first bag of version 1 of the AIP.

 ### Packaging